Tag: northinner

 By ‘these places’, we refer to boozers that are a bit rough around the edges – a statement we make without judgement – because pubs like this one are usually just normal community boozers – we’re well aware of that.
 These sort of pubs have no frills and no gimmicks, but are, undeniably, also that bit coarser in décor and atmosphere than most others we normally tend to write about.

-The thing is though, we’re quite fond of pubs of this ilk – the drink tends to be cheap, the characters plentiful and the opportunities to send Pintman №3 up to deliver his famed Elvis impersonation are many.
-In his absence this time around, we’d come to discuss as to whether our ease in these type of pubs is a direct attribute afforded to us from having spent more time than we care to admit drinking into the wee hours in Northside Shopping Centre’s former premiere after-hours spot – The Blacker (aka Liz Delaney’s aka Dusk aka Club Hamunaptra).
+The thing is, though, we’re quite fond of pubs of this ilk – the drink tends to be cheap, the characters plentiful, and the opportunities to send Pintman №3 up to deliver his famed Elvis impersonation are many.
+In his absence this time around, we’d come to discuss whether our ease in these types of pubs is a direct attribute afforded to us from having spent more time than we care to admit drinking into the wee hours in Northside Shopping Centre’s former premier after-hours spot – The Blacker (aka Liz Delaney’s aka Dusk aka Club Hamunaptra).
 It was in this sawdust-peppered den of iniquity that we served our time and developed the requisite skill set for conducting oneself in establishments of such notoriety.
-Some even served tougher apprenticeships than others – with one of the troupe being spontaneously put into a state of semi-consciousness via the means of a choke-hold one evening.
+Some even served tougher apprenticeships than others, with one of the troupe being spontaneously put into a state of semi-consciousness via the means of a choke-hold one evening.
 His crime?
 Whispering sweet nothings into the ear of a young lady who, as it turned out, was probably not single after all.

 Now we can’t promise it, but we’d be confident enough that you won’t be choked out in the Dominick Inn.

 Regarding the interior of the pub, there wasn’t a whole lot to write home about.
-The seating and tables comprised of traditional stuff mixed in with the odd sofa here and there – the arrangement of these was somewhat haphazard.
-The physical bar itself was noted as being a nicely crafted bit of woodwork but was at odds with the rest of the room’s sterile aesthetic with the hard flooring and flashing LED lights making for an uncomfortable sensory experience overall.
+The seating and tables comprised traditional stuff mixed in with the odd sofa here and there – the arrangement of these was somewhat haphazard.
+The physical bar itself was noted as being a nicely crafted bit of woodwork, but was at odds with the rest of the room’s sterile aesthetic, with the hard flooring and flashing LED lights making for an uncomfortable sensory experience overall.

 Grainger’s: Talbot St.